-Old Jefferson County Jail is now the county attorney's new home
+The old Jefferson County Jail is now, ironically, the new home for the county attorney's office.

 The county attorney's office will move from its old space at 117 Broadway Avenue to a 100-year-old building on West Hempstead, right across the street from the Jefferson County Courthouse.
 The building was used as the sheriff's office and jail until 1974, then offices for the Department of Human Services, but has been empty now for several years.